patrickpetre823/patrickpetre823/README.md

 I'm in the process of building my GitHub as my data engineering/analsyst portfolio!

+I completed my master's degree in mechanical engineering at the Karlsruhe Institute of Technology.
+In my master's thesis, I investigated how RNNs, especially LSTMs and GRUs, can be used to find anomalies in vehicle data.
+This sparked my interest in data engineering/analysis/science!

 Skills: Python / Dash / Tableau / SQL

 - 🔭 I’m currently working on my Finance Dashboard